 But what differentiated the airports that ranked ‘very good’ and ‘good’?
 Well, they’d implemented a number of things already; such as lanyards that identified passengers with hidden disabilities; and they’d rolled out enhanced disability awareness training.
 They had also consulted with disability organisations.

-However, it’s only when you take the actual customer journey as a deaf passenger that the real story starts to unfold.
+However, it’s only when you take the actual customer journey as a deaf passenger that the real story starts to unfold and you can see how UK airports are failing.

 Any person, whether deaf or not, would go online when considering a journey.
 So that’s what I did.